k-dimple/ubuntu-core-docs/docs/tutorials/build-a-public-cloud-image/index.md

 # Build a public cloud image

 Ubuntu Core images can be used on the public clouds.
-To **build and register an Ubuntu Core image on different public clouds** such as AWS, Azure and GCP, follow the steps of this tutorial.
+To **build and register an Ubuntu Core image on** different public clouds such as **AWS, Azure and GCP**, follow the steps of this tutorial.

 ## Step-by-step guide